Regulations for International Student Employment are very strict and must be followed at all times during your time studying in the U.S.

 Several types of off-campus work permission are available: OPT (Optional Practical Training), CPT (Curricular Practical Training), and Economic Hardship.

-2) CPT: CPT, or Curricular Practical Training, is work authorization that is given to students who will be taking a required internship.
+- Curricular Practical Training (CPT): CPT is work authorization that is given to students who will be taking a required internship.
 The work must be an integral part of an established curriculum.
 Students may work part time (20 hours per week) during the main semesters or full time during vacation periods.
 Students must have been enrolled full-time for one academic year to be eligible for CPT.
 Please see the International Admissions Office for more information.

-3) EAD for Severe Economic Hardship: Work authorization for economic hardship is designed to help students who have unforseen financial problems during their studies.
+- Economic Hardship: Work authorization for economic hardship is designed to help students who have unforeseen financial problems during their studies.
 To apply, students must have been enrolled for one full academic year prior to applying.
 Students must demonstrate the evidence of severe economic hardship.
-Circumstances must be proved to be unforseeable and unavoidable.
+Circumstances must be proved to be unforeseeable and unavoidable.
 Documentation of these circumstances must be provided.
 Students receiving scholarship may experience difficulty proving this.

-Students who have received on-campus employment or an Employment Authorization Document (OPT or Economic Hardship Work Permit) can take their I-20, I-94, and passport (with valid visa) to the Social Security office and apply for a Social Security card.
-Only those students who have off-campus work permissions or who have received an offer to work part-time on campus will be allowed to apply for a Social Security card.
-A Social Security number will not be issued for creation of credit card or utility accounts.
+Students who have received on-campus employment or authorized off-campus employment can take their I-20, I-94, EAD (if applicable) and passport to the Social Security office to apply for a Social Security card.
+Only those students who have been offered on-campus employment or who have authorized off-campus employment can apply for Social Security Numbers.

 Take the letter, I-20, and passport to the Social Security office to apply.
-It should take about 3 weeks to receive your card.
+It should take 8-10 business days to receive your SSN.